Actions speak louder than words

 Scholarships and Financial Literacy

 We offer scholarships for graduating seniors along with financial education online and in the classroom.
-Complete explanations are found below.
+You’ll find complete explanations further along on the page.

 Community Events

-We were the proud primary sponsor of Boo at the Zoo in 2020 and the March of Dimes March for Babies in 2013 and 2019.
+We have been the proud lead sponsor of Boo at the Zoo since 2021 and the March of Dimes March for Babies in 2013 and 2019.
 ATFCU has presented the dramatic reading stage at the annual Children’s Literary Festival since 2013.

 Supporting Children and Education